Virtual-Universe/Virtual-Universe-Release/VirtualUniverse/ReadMe.txt

 ** The default configuration **
 ===============================
-The default configuration of Universe is setup to run in Standalone mode and to use an SQLite database, with no pre-configured users or regions.
+The default configuration of Virtual Universe is setup to run in Standalone mode and to use an SQLite database, with no pre-configured users or regions.
 On initial startup, you will be asked to create your initial region, together with your first user.

-** Quick Customising **
+** Quick Customizing **
 =======================
-You can quickly set a few options to customise your Universe installation.
+You can quickly set a few options to customize your Virtual Universe installation.
 To do this, modify the commented out settings in 'MyWorld.ini' located in the 'Config' folder.
 This will allow you to set the name of your Sim, configure your default region and specify an address to use if you do not want to use your external IP.